-- (1) This clause applies to a person in charge of bees at premises that are not infected premises or suspect premises. - (2) A person may tamper with a hive and disturb or interfere with bees to prevent swarming by placing an empty honey super on the hive to create space. - (3) A person may only move an empty super for the purpose of managing swarming: - (a) directly to the premises where the hives are located from the enclosed, bee proof space at which the empty super has been kept, - (b) without stopping at any other premises at which bees or hives are present, and

-- (c) by only carrying empty supers intended for hives at the premises, and no other empty supers - (d)
+- (1) This clause applies to a person in charge of bees at premises that are not infected premises or suspect premises. - (2) A person may tamper with a hive and disturb or interfere with bees to prevent swarming by placing an empty honey super on the hive to create space. - (3) A person may only move an empty super for the purpose of managing swarming: - (a) directly to the premises where the hives are located from the enclosed, bee proof space at which the empty super has been kept, - (b) without stopping at any other premises at which bees or hives are present, and - (c) by only carrying empty supers intended for hives at the premises, and no other empty supers

-Note: movement of apiary equipment into and out of the Varroa mite eradication zone is prohibited by clause 16 of this emergency order.
+Note: Movement of apiary equipment into and out of the Varroa mite eradication zone is prohibited by clause 16 of this emergency order.

-- (4) Once the empty honey super is placed on the hive, it must remain on the hive, and the person cannot - (a) harvest the honey, or - (b) move the hive or any of the components of the hive, except in accordance with clauses 23 and 24, above.
+- (4) Once the empty honey super is placed on the hive, it must remain on the hive, and the person cannot, except if authorised by clauses 23 and 24 of this emergency order: - (a) harvest the honey, or - (b) move the hive or any of the components of the hive.